inspire-eu-validation/download-service/A.08.IR222.TGR8.linktoOpenSearchDescription.md

 **Test type**: Automated

 **Notes**

+[1] Test on validity of the OpenSearch Description Document is covered in [A.04.TGR4.conformtoOpenSearch1.1.md](A.04.TGR4.conformtoOpenSearch1.1.md)

 The [hreflang attribute](#hreflang) that is referred to in the TG seems to be unnecessary.
 The MIWP-5 workgroup recommends the TG editors to remove the part regarding the [hreflang attribute](#hreflang) from requirement 8.